csys-fresher-batch-2019/sql-sugumar/README.md

 -------------------------------------------------
 |anand	     |BA	       |8.2	  |1

-2.to check wheather the got placed.
+2. to check wheather the got placed.

 select count(job_status) from course_info where job_status='placed';